Clark Building, Room C138

 Professor Ben Withers, Dean

-Professor Michael Carolan, Associate Dean
+Professor Michael Carolan, Associate Dean for Research and Graduate Studies

 - Art (B.A.)